 It was right on the corner of 104th and Central Park West - a really incredible location! - but I quickly discovered that the area had been through some difficult times.
 Many of the lots on the block had been demolished!
 Building #2, where the O'Neils lived, was no longer there.
 There were a few (quite nice) community gardens along the way, in place of the old vacant lots.

-Community garden just beyond 4 West 104th Street.
+Community garden just beyond 4 West 104th Street. |

 I knew immediately what this meant.
 We had just been through a gentrification tour in Lower Manhattan with our students and had stopped at a community garden to explain how they'd been established through a long process of decline, dereliction, and regeneration.
 Slum lords in New York would do little upkeep on their buildings and eventually they'd become uninhabitable.
 Many were condemned and demolished.
 A lot of the properties were abandoned by their landlords, and the lots were squatted on.
 Then things went in one of two ways: a new wave of investment redeveloped (usually high rent) apartment buildings, driving up rents and driving out working class residents (who had been using the lots as gardens); or ownership couldn't be resolved and the city (reluctantly) took control of the gardens and offered arrangements for community management (ironically this often made the surrounding areas quite appealing to the middle-class, which drove up rents, and drove out all but those few who have been able to hold on to rent controlled properties).

-building is currently #4.
-And the space to the right of that is one
+The building on the left is where I believe #2 stood.
+The second building is currently #4.
+And the space to the right of that is one of the community gardens. |

 When I arrived at West 104th Street, there was an elderly lady gardening in one of the lots up the street, so I asked what history she knew of the area.
 She said it was in the 60s or 80s that many of the buildings had been demolished.
 I actually have vague recollection of Dampa telling me that he had visited there with Nama (in the 90s?) only find her home had been demolished.
 But maybe that's just a false memory affirming what I now know to be true.